 This decidedly hopeful vibe carries into the breezy Hazey Jane II, by far the most cheerful track Drake ever laid down.
 With his pristine strumming and feather-light vocals, he speaks of a girl who’s ‘‘back again in my mind’’.
 But it seems Nick is unable to tell her how he feels, concluding that ‘‘if songs were lines in a conversation, the situation would be fine’’.

-With a creeping sense of doubt having set in there’s an altogether more brooding feel to At the Chime of a City Clock, its light, saxophone-meandering bossanova at odds with the words of a man lost and out of place in the big smoke of London.
-A solitary figure who can only ‘‘stay indoors, beneath the floors, talk with neighbours only’’.
+With a creeping sense of doubt having set in, there’s an altogether more brooding feel to At the Chime of a City Clock, its light, saxophone-meandering bossanova at odds with the words of a man lost and out of place in the big smoke of London.
+It paints a picture of a solitary figure who can only ‘‘stay indoors, beneath the floors, talk with neighbours only’’.

 It’s something of a relief then when the excellent Fly comes to the rescue with its swooping viola and harpsichord.
 Taking a trip out to the seaside with a certain special someone, Nick expresses a fervent wish for a makeover of the soul, a fresh start. ‘‘Please, give me a second face, I’ve fallen far down the first time around’’.